das-developers/das2meta/orbits/readme.md

 The Parker Solar Probe files are a copy of files found in [autoplot/orbits](https://github.com/autoplot/orbits/tree/main/psp).
 Autoplot still reads these files and the copy here is only for reference.

 Jeremy updated 2025 orbits for PSP using https://psp-gateway.jhuapl.edu/website/SciencePlanning/MissionEvents.

+## Juno Orbits
+Jeremy updates the Juno orbits from the U. Iowa campus, using the Autoplot script /home/jbf/project/juno/git/juno/resources/orbits/createOrbitsFile.jy.
+This reads in a .csv file of the Juno_EM2_Ref_Orbital_Useful_for_Science_Planning spreadsheet, which must be converted from .xlsx to .csv.
+The
+Autoplot script dumps the orbit bounds to the stdout, and these are copied by hand into github.